Steps to Enroll

 We’ll provide you with information about how to register in your orientation email.

 You will also want to check your Florida Residency status to ensure you’re paying the lowest rate possible for tuition and fees.
 To do this, log in to Atlas, click on the Registration tab, select Transcripts, Grades & Holds, and then select Student Information.
-All new and readmit students (you are a readmit student if you have not attended classes at Valencia in two or more years) are classified as non-Florida Residents at the time of admission/re-admission to the College.
-To be considered for Florida Residency and thus be eligible for in-state tuition and fees, complete the Statement of Florida Residency for Tuition Purposes.

 After registering for classes, you may pay for your classes through your Atlas account.
 For more information about tuition and fees, view the Tuition & Fee Schedule.